New Jersey Criminal Defense Lawyers

 - Loss of child custody: If you have children, your time in prison may not be your only time away from them.
 You could lose custody of them if you are convicted of a crime or face accusations of domestic abuse.
 You may encounter a divorce or child custody battle years later, and your spouse can use your conviction as an argument for why you should not have custody of your children.

 - Inability to find a job or buy a house: Having a criminal conviction on your record can close doors for you in the future.
 Certain employers will be reluctant to hire a person with a criminal background, and potential employers are allowed to ask about and check your background.
 In addition, a criminal conviction will label you as a high-risk candidate when it comes to securing a loan to purchase a home.
 With that designation, it may prove difficult for a bank to lend you money.

 - Travel restrictions: While on probation or on parole, your ability to travel outside of the state might be limited.
 That means if you have any family functions or friends you were planning to visit, you will not be able to do so in the short term.
-A conviction may preclude you from travelling to other countries.
+A conviction may preclude you from traveling to other countries.